Updated August 23, 2022

 Bringing Your Strongest Defense

 The best way to stay off the sex offender registry is obviously to bring your most robust defense and not be convicted in the first place.
-Any of the following defense strategies may apply to your situation:
+Any of the following defense strategies may be useful in your situation:

 The charges are a mistake (you did not commit the crime).